tyiannak/amvoc/README.md

 ```
 python3 syllables_comp.py -i data/B148_test_small.wav -csv1 first_file.csv -csv2 second_file.csv
 ```
 We have annotated some intervals of multiple recordings in order to evaluate the vocalization detection method and saved them in .csv files.
 These can be found in the folder data/vocalizations_evaluation, along with the corresponding WAV recordings.
 Ground truth files have the name gt_{num}.csv, for example gt_1.csv.
 We have also included the detected vocalizations from 5 other methods: 2 versions of MSA, MUPET, VocalMat and DeepSqueak.
 Their csv files, e.g. deepsqueak_1.csv can be used for comparison with our results or the ground truth annotations.

-If the user wants to reproduce the results, they can run the `main.py` (offline detection) or main_live.py (online detection):
+If one wants to reproduce the results, she can run the `main.py` (offline detection) or main_live.py (online detection):

 ```
 python3 main.py -i data/vocalizations_evaluation/1/rec_1.wav -c n